arangodb/arangodb/README_maintainers.md

     scripts/unittest single_server --test tests/js/server/aql/aql-escaping.js

-You can also only execute a filtered test case in a jsunity/mocha/gtest test suite (in this case `testTokens`):
+You can also only execute a single test case in a jsunity test suite (in this case `testTokens`):

     scripts/unittest single_server --test tests/js/server/aql/aql-escaping.js --testCase testTokens

-    scripts/unittest shell_client --test shell-util-spec.js --testCase zip

-    scripts/unittest gtest --testCase IResearchDocumentTest.*

 Testing a single test with the framework via arangosh: